wso2/docs-ei/en/micro-integrator/docs/overview/introduction.md

 ## Graphical integration desigining

-WSO2 Micro Integrator is coupled with WSO2 Integration Studio, which is a comprehensive graphical data flow designer for designing and implementing integration use cases.
-While **WSO2 Ballerina Integrator** provides a code-driven integration experience for integrating systems, the Micro Integrator allows developers to build integrations graphically.
+WSO2 Micro Integrator is coupled with [WSO2 Integration Studio](../../develop/WSO2-Integration-Studio); a comprehensive graphical integration flow designer for building integrations using a simple drag-and-drop functionality.